EotvosCollegium/mars/docker-dev-setup/README.md

 Alternatively, you can access the database directly from you host machine (via an application of your choice) at this address: `127.0.0.1:3307`

+You can reset the database by running `docker exec -it mars_dev bash -c "php artisan migrate:fresh --seed"`.

 ### IDE integration

 You can use an IDE or text editor of your choice.
 Here are some recommended IDEs and some tips for setting them up: